What the Disney-Fox deal means for Marvel, 'Avatar,' and streaming

-Imagine finding Luke Skywalker, Captain America, the X-Men and the Na'vi of Pandora all housed in one streaming service.
+Imagine finding Luke Skywalker, Captain America, Moana, the X-Men and the Na'vi of Pandora all housed in one streaming service.
 That's what a Disney streaming service could look like now that the company is buying up most of 21st Century Fox in a $52.4 billion deal.

 The deal puts Fox's movie studio, 20th Century Fox, under the Disney umbrella, bringing with it the studio's intellectual property.
 Having 20th Century Fox's "X-Men" and "Avatar" under the same roof as Disney's "The Avengers" and "Star Wars" could have huge ramifications in both the streaming world and the film industry.